UniverseProject/kotlin-mojang-api/README.md

 ````
 - SIGNING_PASSWORD (Gpg password)

-After defining the variables, you can execute one of this commande :
+After defining the variables, you can run one the following commands :

 ##### Manual close